 KidPack assembles and distributes non-perishable meals to give to students experiencing food insecurity at Northport Elementary School in Brooklyn Center so they have something to eat over the weekend.

-- Distribution happens on Friday afternoons at Northport Elementary
+Distribution happens on Friday afternoons at Northport Elementary (during the school year)

 PRISM is a food shelf, thrift store, and housing counseling agency in Golden Valley that helps people get their basic needs met in a way that honors their dignity.